I have a small business, why do I need financial statements?

 It is a further requirement that these financials, once prepared, must be kept for a number of years.
 In fact, the Tax Acts require of the taxpayer to retain these records and allow for SARS to request them from the taxpayer for review or audit purposes.

 If you have any questions about your company’s financial statements, please feel free to contact Cornerstone Tax and Accounting Services for expert advice and assistance.
-From all of us at Cornerstone, we wish you and your loved ones a beautiful festive season and a wonderful new year.
 For more useful and thought-provoking content, remember to follow us on Facebook, Twitter and LinkedIn and remember to share this article with friends, family and colleagues.

 This article was adapted from “Why do I need financial statements” by Vongai Mumbula published on by SAIT (South African Institute of Tax Professionals).
 For the original article, please click here